k1enn/dotfiles/README.md

    ```

 2. **Run the setup script**

-⚠️**WARNING**
+⚠️**WARNING**⚠️
-Running this script will override your current dotfiles to create a symlink.
+Running this script might **override** your current dotfiles to create symlink.
 See files structure below to know what you should backup.

    ```bash
    ./install.sh